tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - caste systems (LND?)
+    + signaled by fashion and/or mannerisms
+        * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
 - Giant books multiple people to turn page
 - the bell ringing hearing contest episode (NGD? dissimulation NND)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC)
 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area
-- A caste system signaled by fashion and/or mannerisms
-    - Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
 - Mnemonic objects - clothing or jewelry records life events (maybe part of caste system above)
 - Language/writing
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, CNP
+    + maybe some other perception issue
 - someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NND
 - some 3-headed god represents C/P/D all in one? (a simple farmer, 3 headed, 6 armed, see Dattatreya?) but it's a sham. where?
 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how